 Which Programming Languages are Supported for the Coding Exercises?

-Who Should I Contact if I get Stuck Completing a Coding Exercise?
-Or if I Have a Question About it?
+Who Should I Contact if I Have a Question About a Coding Exercise?

 If you’re unable to complete the coding exercise, or have any questions regarding it, the best way to find answers is to use the Q&A. If you enter an incorrect solution, then you will see a prompt on the bottom left hand of the page, asking you if you’d like to ask a question in the Q&A.